yasemxn/portfolioo/_pages/about.md

 ---
 permalink: /
-title: "Hello there!
+title: "👋🏻 Hello there!
 I'm Yasemin"
 author_profile: true
 redirect_from:
   - /about/